|

 sketched the surrender of the Japanese in Singapore

-and the War Museum in Canberra has over 200 of his
+and the War Museum in Canberra has over 200 of

-and befriended President Suekarno of Indonesia.
+War of Independence and befriended President Suekarno

 The